shopware/docs/guides/hosting/infrastructure/reverse-http-cache.md

 ![](../../../assets/hosting-infrastructure-reverseHttpCache.svg)

+### Shopware Varnish Docker image

+Feel free to check out the [Shopware Varnish Docker image](https://github.com/shopware/varnish-shopware) for a quick start.
+It contains the Shopware default VCL.
+The containing VCL is for the usage with xkeys.

 ### Configure Shopware

 First, we need to activate the reverse proxy support in Shopware.
 To enable it, we need to create a new file in `config/packages/storefront.yaml`: